tleecsm/VoVTCG/www/data/cards.md

  - Rank: 1

-Until the end of your opponents turn, whenever an allied leader would take damage, they prevent 1 damage.
+Until the end of this turn, whenever an allied leader would take damage, they prevent 1 damage.
 <br>

 ##### ALP.MEL.011